 During one of the Fishermen concerts at a Christian coffeehouse in Hartford City,Indiana, a teenager named Ray Boltz accepted Christ.
 Ray went on to become an award winning Christian recording artist.

 The Fishermen, and a later band called Lawrence Chewning and Eastland Band, recorded three collections of original compositions in the 70's, working closely with Andrae Crouch and Gary S. Paxton.
-Lawrence has since recorded five additional solo albums.
+Lawrence has since recorded six additional solo albums and a DVD of a live concert.

 Lawrence has conducted several Christian songwriter retreats with Lynn DeShazo, a well respected and prolific writer of woship songs and has appeared on the Trinity Broadcasting Network.

-Since 1994 Lawrence Chewning has been employed by the State of South Carolina as a social worker, serving at various times as a foster care worker, child protective services intake worker, and for over fifteen years as an adoption specialist.
-For two years, from 2004 to 2006, Lawrence worked part-time with the agency as a free-lance adoption home evaluation writer, while he travelled throughout the United States performing concerts and speaking in churches.
+From 1994 until 2018 Lawrence Chewning was employed by the State of South Carolina as a social worker, serving at various times as a foster care worker, Child Protective Services intake worker, and for twenty years as an adoption specialist.